 Lowell Notary Public

-notarized, copy and send them where they need to go and save time and money.
+We are one-stop shop for notarizing important legal documents.
+Once your documents are notarized, copy and send them where they need to go and save time and money.
 Convenient location, flexible hours and dependable service.

-administering oaths and attesting to signatures, both important and effective ways to minimize fraud in legal documents.
+Some of our services are: administering oaths and attesting to signatures, both important and effective ways to minimize fraud in legal documents.
 We have two main duties that remain consistent from state to state.
-Perhaps the most important duty of a
+Perhaps the most important duty of a notary public is

 attesting to signatures on documents.
 This duty is important because it